PingYenChen/PowerBIProject-BikeSalesDashboard/README.md

 The dashboard design is to assist the bike company to monitor order, revenue and return decomposed by each product, customer and also changes over time.

-## Step involved in building dashboard
+## Steps involved in building dashboard
 1. Loaded all the tables into power bi, renamed tables as either lookup tables or data table based on the table informtation.

 2. Added columns & measures as required for analysis purpose.